chaudhuri-ab/weather_app/readme.txt

     - Now you will have a node server listening on port 3000 on localHost

-    - Open a browswer and navigate to: http://localhost:3000/api?lat=30.3119&lon=95.4561
+    - Open a browswer and navigate to: http://localhost:3000

-    - You will see the raw response for weather data in Conroe, Texas
+    - Enter a valid Longitude and Lattitude (e.g. lat=30.3119&lon=95.4561 for Conroe, TX).
+The application should query the API server and then the API server will query the OpenWeather API.

+ISSUES:
+    - It seems like the start and end date on alerts were always UNIX timestamps from 1970 so I ommitted them.

 NOTES AND REFERENCES: